The best 5G phones in 2024

 No wireless charging

-This has been a great year for foldable phones, and none has made a better impression than the OnePlus Open.
+Even with Samsung releasing an impressive Galaxy Z Fold 6 this summer, the OnePlus Open remains the best foldable phone overall and a great 5G option if you want a super-sized display.
 This phone opens up to reveal a larger 7.82 internal display, but a thin design makes this a lot skinnier than rival foldables.

 We're particularly impressed with Open Canvas, OnePlus' approach to multitasking on your foldable.
 It lets you run three apps at once, and you can dynamically shift your view as you switch from one app to the other.
 You can also save up to nine multi-app presents to really kickstart your multitasking.